 My younger brother recently asked me, "Did your wife ever get kinda crazy while planning the wedding?"
 Apparently, his fiancée is taking the planning very seriously, while he thinks the wedding details "don't really matter" and just plans to "show up" the day of.

 I explained to him that wedding details are very important to women and most women spend quite a bit of time and energy thinking about what they'd like for their big day.
 It's safe to say that my wife thought of our wedding details well before she even met me!

 And there's probably no more important detail to the bride than her wedding dress.
 Some brides have the option of wearing a dress inherited from their mother or grandmother.
-These dresses are often very beautiful with high-quality materials - they don't make them like that anymore!
-But because the dress hasn't been properly stored it's not in the best shape.
-Thankfully, there are a few things you can do to restore an old wedding dress and have it looking as good as new.
+These dresses are often very beautiful with high-quality materials—they don't make them like that anymore!
+But because the dress hasn't been properly stored, it's not in the best shape.
+Thankfully, there are a few things you can do to restore an old wedding dress and have it look good as new.

 Common Issues With Vintage Wedding Gowns